syrahlovrdream/BookTradeDemo/README.md

-NOTE: This project is deprecated.The brand-new version is still in development mode.
+> NOTE: This project is deprecated.The brand-new version is still in
+> development mode.

-- An Android app for BUPT students to post information of their used books.（in developing）
+- An Android app for BUPT students to post information of their used books.

 - It's still a demo now.